rohitb7/project/README.md

 - **Prometheus**: Initially considered for system monitoring but currently not in use.

+NOTE: the script runs docker prune: comment if you have docker images in use

 _the below scripts adds default data to minio and postgres_